-As chief people officer, David Almeda is responsible for overseeing the global human resources function at Kronos.
+As chief people officer, David Almeda is responsible for overseeing the company’s global human resources function.
+When Kronos merged with Ultimate Software in April 2020, Almeda became chief people officer of the newly combined company, supporting more than 12,000 employees worldwide.
 In this role, he drives the company’s human capital management strategy – including talent acquisition and development, compensation and benefits, facilities, corporate security, and employee engagement programs – to support the company’s continued growth, innovation, and profitability.

 Almeda is an active member of the Society for Human Resources Management (SHRM); serves on the Board of Directors of the New England Human Resources Association; and is an advisory board member of both The Workforce Institute at Kronos, and the Executive Program in Work-based Learning Leadership at the University of Pennsylvania/Wharton.
 A sought-after expert on HR issues, he has presented at or been published by organizations such as The Conference Board, Harvard Business School, and CMO Magazine.